Tony Blair Institute for Global Change: Funding

-Blair gave the reserves of his former business to provide the seed funding for his new institute.
-On 21 July 2018 it was reported by The Daily Telegraph that Blair had signed a deal worth £9,000,000 with the Saudi Arabian government.
-The article quotes a spokesperson saying that, while the institute was under no duty to disclose donors or donations, they confirmed receiving a donation from Media Investment Ltd, a subsidiary of the Saudi Research and Marketing Group registered in Guernsey, to fund their work for modernisation and reform working for a regional solution to the peace process, as well as on governance in Africa and promoting religious co-existence.
-The Tony Blair Institute confirmed that it had received donations from the United States Department of State and Saudi Arabia.
+In July 2018, The Daily Telegraph reported that Blair had agreed a deal worth £9 million with the government of Saudi Arabia.
+A spokesperson said the institute had received a donation from Media Investment Ltd, a subsidiary of the Saudi Research and Marketing Group registered in Guernsey, to fund work on modernisation and reform.
+The institute confirmed that it had received donations from the United States Department of State and from Saudi Arabia.

-In 2024 the institute provided paid work for the authoritarian regime in Azerbaijan when Azerbaijan hosted the COP29 conference.

-The Guardian reported in April 2025 that one of the institute's largest donors is the charitable foundation of Larry Ellison, the founder of the computer technology company Oracle, which gave over £52 million in 2023 and has promised another £163 million.
+In 2024 the institute carried out paid advisory work for the government of Azerbaijan in connection with its hosting of the COP29 conference.
+The Guardian reported in April 2025 that one of the institute's largest donors is the foundation of Larry Ellison, which gave more than £52 million in 2023 and pledged a further £163 million.